emreyilmaz00/emreyilmaz00.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: Quadrotor Attitude Controller Design
-description: Non-linear, Adaptive, and Robust Control Applications to Robotic Flight <!---a project with a background image--->
+description: Non-linear, Adaptive, and Robust Control Applications to Attitude Control Design of a Quadrotor <!---a project with a background image--->
 img: assets/img/1.jpg
 importance: 3
-category: fun
+category: ODTU/METU
 ---

 Every project has a beautiful feature showcase page.